 19. Enjoy the Slopes, Local Style

 Mt.
-Rose and Alpine Meadows are cult classics in Lake Tahoe.
-Unlike the heavy-hitters like Heavenly, Squaw Valley, and Northstar, these local resorts have a more low-key vibe (and lift ticket prices to match).
+Rose and Palisades are cult classics in Lake Tahoe.
+Unlike the heavy-hitters like Heavenly and Northstar, these local resorts have a more low-key vibe.

-Location: Mt Rose Ski Resort and Alpine Valley Ski Resort
+Location: Mt Rose Ski Resort and Palisades Resort

 Home to the 1960 winter Olympic games, this world-famous ski resort is a must-visit.
-Unlike most American ski resorts, Squaw Valley only names it’s chairlifts and not its runs, creating a more European feel.
+Unlike most American ski resorts, Palisades at Tahoe only names its chairlifts and not its runs, creating a more European feel.

 Location: North Lake Tahoe